UNITED STATES

 Overview and Outlook

 In June 2023, the Company entered into the WEA Funding Agreement for its previously announced award of a $4,400 grant from the WEA to be used toward the advancement of the Demonstration Plant.
-This award, along with funds contributed by the Company, will be used to fund the Company’s 50% share of the Demonstration Plant’s originally estimated cost of approximately $43,800 with the other fifty percent of the funding coming from the DoE.
-Through June 30, 2024, the Company had advanced a total of $24,200 toward its share of the expected cost of the Demonstration Plant (see Note 4 to our Consolidated Financial Statements for further discussion).
+This award, along with funds contributed by the Company and the DoE, is being used to fund the Demonstration Plant’s construction and operating costs.
 As of December 31, 2023, the Company had met the conditions allowing for the invoicing of $2,000 of the $4,400 WEA grant total.
 This $2,000 was subsequently received on January 31, 2024.
-The remaining $2,400 of the $4,400 grant total, which is conditioned on the achievement of other, future milestones, will be invoiced to the WEA once those milestones have been achieved (expected in the fourth quarter of 2024).
+As of September 30, 2024, the Company had met the conditions allowing for the invoicing of an additional $2,000 with collection expected in November 2024.
+The remaining $400 of the $4,400 grant total, which is conditioned on the achievement of other, future milestones, will be invoiced to the WEA once those final milestones have been achieved (expected in the first quarter of 2025).

 Since inception, the General Atomics-led consortium has seen increases in the Demonstration Plant project costs, including expected final equipment costs, due to, among other factors, inflation.
-As a result of these cost pressures, General Atomics, on behalf of the consortium, has recently submitted to the DoE an updated Demonstration Plant construction and operations budget of approximately $53,600, which is approximately 21% higher than the original budget of approximately $43,800.
-The DoE has been asked to support the growth in this budget increase on the same 50% cost-share basis as previously agreed in the Cooperative Agreement.
-Irrespective of the DoE’s decision, the Company is prepared to cover the cost increases to ensure the Demonstration Plant can operate for a sufficient amount of time expected necessary for a commercialization decision.
+As a result of these cost pressures, General Atomics, on behalf of the consortium, submitted to the DoE an updated Demonstration Plant construction and operations budget of approximately $53,600, which is approximately 21% higher than the original budget of approximately $43,800.
+In response, the DoE pledged an additional commitment of $2,400 to help fund a portion of this budget increase, with the balance to be funded by the Company, including any amount in excess of the $53,600 revised DoE approved budget.

-In part to fund the Company’s share of these cost increases, the Company announced, during December 2023, its intention to launch the 2024 Rights Offering to raise approximately $36,000 in gross proceeds.
+To fund the Company’s share of these cost increases, the Company announced, during December 2023, its intention to launch the 2024 Rights Offering to raise approximately $36,000 in gross proceeds.
 In March 2024, the Company completed the 2024 Rights Offering for gross proceeds of approximately $35,800 in which each holder of the Company’s common shares as of the record date of December 15, 2023 was eligible to participate.
-The proceeds from the 2024 Rights Offering will be used to progress the Company’s business strategy to support commercialization, which includes funding the operation of the Demonstration Plant for a period of time
+The proceeds from the 2024 Rights Offering are being used to progress the Company’s business strategy to support commercialization, which includes funding the operation of the Demonstration Plant for a period of time that is expected to be sufficient to provide the information to support a commercialization decision, as well as for other general corporate purposes.
+Even with these funds, however, the Company will still require substantial additional funds for the permitting, development, and build-out of the Bear Lodge REE Project.
+Ultimately, in the event the Company cannot secure additional financial resources, or

 17